mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 ## Conclusion

-This CTF machine is on the simpler side, but it is great practice for working with multiple scanning tools and then forcing you to do some research about vulnerabilities and choosing an exploit to gain root access.
+This CTF machine is on the simpler side, but it provides great practice for working with multiple scanning tools and requires you to research vulnerabilities and choose an exploit to gain root access.

 As a recap here are the tools I used:
 - [netdiscover](https://www.kali.org/tools/netdiscover/)